HIV Mouth Sores: Causes, Symptoms and Treatments

 What are HIV Mouth Sores?

-If a person is suffering from HIV infection, it can give entry to numerous infection-causing microbes which are otherwise deleted by our immune system.
-That’s why viruses causing oral sores, like herpes simplex virus have a higher chance of infecting a HIV-positive person than a healthy person.
+If a person is suffering from HIV infection, it can give entry to numerous infection-causing microbes that are otherwise deleted by our immune system.
+That’s why viruses causing oral sores, like herpes simplex virus, have a higher chance of infecting an HIV-positive person than a healthy person.
 These sores appear as red blisters around the mouth, which are painful and also called cold sores.
-These are also called as fever blisters when they appear on the lips.
-These sores, when develop during HIV infection, can last a bit longer than the ones that develop during a healthy immune state and are more severe.
+These are also called fever blisters when they appear on the lips.
+These sores, when they develop during HIV infection, can last a bit longer than the ones that develop during a healthy immune state and are more severe.

 Causes of HIV Mouth Sores